 Join a field that's growing, where demand for qualified dietitians and nutritionists continues to expand!
 Dietitians and Nutritionists are key members of the overall healthcare team and help prevent and treat disease in patients of all ages.

-There's an undergraduate program for you in Allied Health Sciences.
+There's a program for you in Allied Health Sciences.
 Talk to one of advisors to find your fit.

 4+1 FastTrack Dietetics B.S./Health Promotion Sciences M.S.